hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 <a href="https://developer.apple.com/videos/play/wwdc2019/226/">WWDC 2019</a>
 </blockquote>

 What makes SwiftUI different from UIKit?
 One of the primary differences[^1] is that SwiftUI provides a rich set of tools for propagating data changes across the app.
 This is something that every developer had to come up with on their own in UIKit.

 Are you going to observe changes to data to refresh the UI (aka *views as a function of state*) or update the UI after performing an update (aka *views as a sequence of events*)?
 Are you going to set-up bindings using your favorite reactive programming framework or use a target-action mechanism?
 SwiftUI has answers to all of these questions.

+This article will get you form zero to fully understanding how data flow works in SwiftUI, and to writing gorgeous SwiftUI code like [this](#full-listing-search).

 TBD
 <!-- {% include ad-hor.html %} -->